llmware-ai/llmware/README.md

 ![Static Badge](https://img.shields.io/badge/python-3.9_%7C_3.10%7C_3.11-blue?color=blue)
 ![PyPI - Version](https://img.shields.io/pypi/v/llmware?color=blue)

-`llmware` is a unified, open, extensible framework for LLM-based application patterns including Retrieval Augmented Generation (RAG).
-This project provides a comprehensive set of tools that anyone can use – from beginner to the most sophisticated AI developer – to rapidly build industrial-grade, knowledge-based enterprise LLM applications with specific focus on leveraging RAG-optimized open source small specialized models and connecting enterprise knowledge safely and securely to LLMs in private cloud.
+`llmware` is a unified framework for developing LLM-based application patterns including Retrieval Augmented Generation (RAG).
+This project provides an integrated set of tools that anyone can use – from beginner to the most sophisticated AI developer – to rapidly build industrial-grade, knowledge-based enterprise LLM applications with specific focus on making it easy to integrate open source small specialized models and connecting enterprise knowledge safely and securely to LLMs in private cloud.

 ## 🎯  Key features
 `llmware` is an integrated framework comprised of four major components: